bobymathew/F4-sim/README.md

-C progrma to simulate a F4 population based on infinite locus model
+C codes to simulate a F4 population based on infinite locus model and for the Bayesian estimation of breeding values.